• Share this on:

 • Check the International Chamber of Commerce’s website for more background information on the different Incoterms.

-• Always choose an Incoterm that fits your capabilities and don’t take unnecessary risks.
-Try to avoid an agreement where you, as an exporter, are responsible for transport and delivery, especially when dealing with first-time buyers.
+• Always choose an Incoterm that fits your capabilities and do not take any unnecessary risks.
+Try to avoid agreements in which you, as an exporter, are responsible for transport and delivery, especially when dealing with first-time buyers.
 Go for FOB or EXW, since FOB is the most common and will be accepted by most buyers.

 What type of cost items you need to include in your cost calculation depends on the Incoterm you have agreed on with your buyer.
-If you provide CM, you will need to include direct and indirect labour costs and overhead costs in your calculation.
+If you provide CM, you will need to include labour and overhead costs in your calculations.
 CMP also includes packing costs, CMT includes costs for trims.
-If you provide FOB-production, your cost calculation should include all of the cost items mentioned above, plus material costs.
+If you provide FOB production, your cost calculation should include all cost items mentioned above, plus material costs.

 Table 1: Cost items per Incoterm to include in your cost calculation